aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 Now that we have copied the repository lets make sure it works from the get go.

 {% include slider.html selector="sliderVerifyGitHubBlog" %}

+### Update About Page

+Now that you have verified your blog is running and has the basic configurations set you need to update the about page content.

+You can find the content in the root directory of the repository in the about.md file.

+Edit this in the same way you did the _config.yml file.

+All you need for now is a paragraph about yourself and what you will be blogging about.
+If you aren't sure look at [mine][aaronAboutPage].

+If you have not worked with markdown before [here][KramdownRef] is a good source or go to my blog repository and look at some of my [posts][exampleMarkdown].

+The sample about page includes a default image file called me.jpg.
+This file can be found under /assets/images/about in your blog repository.

+The fastest way to update this is to delete the file and upload your own with the same name.

+You can delete any file by clicking on the file in the repository.
+Then there will be a trashcan button you can use to delete the file.
+After you click the trashcan scroll down and click the green commit button.

+![Delete File][DeleteFileButton]

+To upload a new image use the upload files button.

+![Upload Files Button][uploadFilesButton]

+### Update First Post

 ## Parting Thoughts - Blog Away